 All Year 1 and Year 2 children are now in the swing of borrowing books from the library and the new Crafty-Story Clubs are starting on Tuesdays after school.

 Year 1 library day is normally on a Tuesday and they are currently learning how to take care of books, and how to choose a book which suits them.

 Year 2 have been brushing up their library skills, and will soon be learning about the Dewey Decimal System.
 Their library day is usually Wednesday.
 All books and CDs should be returned after a week please.

-We need some more DVD cases so that we can put our story CDs on display, as the clear plastic jewel cases are not robust enough for the children.
-If you have any spare please leave them in the library or at reception, thank you.
-If you ever find a CD does not play properly, please tuck a note inside the case for me, and I will remove it from our stock.
+We still need lots more empty DVD cases so that we can put our story CDs on display, as the usual jewel cases are not robust enough for the children.
+If you have any spare please them in the library or at reception.
+If you ever find a CD does not play properly, please tuck a note inside the case, and I will remove it from our stock.

 What the Ladybird Heard

 Best Deadly 60 Fact

 Here we looked at books by Andrew Weale, made chocolate mug cakes for 'Nora' whose appetite is never satisfied, made buckets of 'Dinosaur Poo' and visited Andrew at Elvetham Heath Primary.

 Here the children devised some revolting menus, made spider sandwiches, and posted Flat Stanley to their homes.
 We were able to make a great display from his adventures with the children.